medinLaVie/medinLaVie.github.io/about.md

     - always remove fluff.
     - remove overbearing info.

-1. what excites me?
-    - make things.
-Get stuff done.
+1. I love nerding about the world affairs and technologies.
+I like learning new things and sharing new knowledge with others.

-    - i like working with people who challenge and expand my worldviews.
+1. I like to work with people who challenge and can expand my worldviews.

+1. I'm opinionated and straightforward.
+I don't mind intense discussions about engineering/design tradeoffs.
+If we have arguments or miscommunication, I resolve conficts quickly and empathetically.

+1. I love moving fast.
+And having fun, like team trips on skiing or go-carting.